Brit Manuela Flaunts Gym-Honed Figure In A Scanty Workout Set

 The next photo also captured Brit with her chest facing toward the camera.
 She offered fans a great view of her backside in the third shot while the last two saw her from a front-facing angle.
 Brit flaunted her amazing figure in an all-black set that did her gym-honed figure nothing but favors.
 A tag in the post indicated that the outfit was from boohoo.

 On her upper half, she wore a bra with a deep V-neckline that showed off her ample bust.
-It had thick straps that were tight over her shoulders, and her muscular arms were left bare.
-Its bottom band was tight on her ribs, and it also had the company logo written in white.
+It had thick straps that fit tight over her shoulders and her muscular arms were left bare.
+Its bottom band hugged her ribs and it also had the company logo written in white.

 Within a matter of hours, the upload has attracted plenty of attention from fans.
 More than 47,000 have double-tapped the update, and over 400 have left comments.